in-toto/in-toto/doc/source/installing.rst

 Installing from Source
 ----------------------

+.. note:: We strongly suggest you use a `virtual environment
+    <https://virtualenv.pypa.io/en/stable/>`_ if you are installing in_toto
+    with pip from source

 If your system doesn't provide in-toto yet, you can also install it from the source.
 To do so, you will need the following dependencies: